-Figure 8 below shows the bus interconnections between the Cortex M4F CPU and the various memory/ storage elements and peripherals on the Apolllo4.
+Figure 10 below shows the bus interconnections between the Cortex M4F CPU and the various memory/ storage elements and peripherals on the Apolllo4.
 Aside from the direct access to TCM, accesses between the CPU and a memory or peripheral are through the instruction or data cache, and then over the AXI bus to one of the memory or storage elements.
 Access to an external storage device is through one of the MSPI instances.

-In addition to CPU accesses to each memory type, the Apollo4 Blue SoC supports direct memory access (DMA) to the various memories by APB peripherals.
+In addition to CPU accesses to each memory type, the Apollo4 Blue Lite SoC supports direct memory access (DMA) to the various memories by APB peripherals.
 These direct accesses are enabled through multiple DMA controllers as follows:

 - Graphics Controller

 - Has dedicated DMA

 - DMA has access to all memory

 - Supports multiple threads and dedicated FIFOs to accommodate memory latencies

-- Display Controller

-- Has dedicated DMA

-- DMA has access to all memory

 - Other DMA supported peripherals

 - DMA is handled through APB DMA controller

 - Each device has high/low priority

 - Supports up to 16 beats of data per arbitration cycle

 - DMA source/target can be any RAM or external memory (NVM only as source for limited devices)

-Figure 8.
-Apollo4 Blue SoC System Diagram
+Figure 10.
+Apollo4 Blue Lite SoC System Diagram

-The efficiency of the interoperability of the CPU, cache, AXI bus, DMAs and memories can be seen in Table 3, which summarizes the number of wait states based on cache hits or misses for memory accesses to each type of memory supported on the Apollo4 Blue SoC.
+The efficiency of the interoperability of the CPU, cache, AXI bus, DMAs and memories can be seen in Table 3, which summarizes the number of wait states based on cache hits or misses for memory accesses to each type of memory supported on the Apollo4 Blue Lite SoC.